 It is your responsibility to:

 • To use your ID card to register attendance to timetabled sessions.
-Ensure you are on time to sessions as attendance may not be recorded if you arrive late
+Ensure you are on time to sessions as attendance may not be recorded if you arrive late.
+More information can be found on the MyAttendance web page here.

 • Ensure your engagements and meetings with staff members are recorded on MAP